Stick-slip in a stack: how slip dissonance reveals aging: Numerical simulations

-The results confirm that rigid driving causes a periodic stick-slip sequence with slip events corresponding to multi-slip events (\cref{fig:2a}) while compliant driving results in a seemingly less periodic sequence of single-slip events in \cref{fig:2b}.
-Although not reported in \cref{fig:2a}, for $\Phi \simeq 10^{-3}$, we also observed periodic sequences on single-slip events for a finite fraction of the loading history.
+The results confirm that stiff driving causes a periodic stick-slip sequence with many slip events corresponding to multi-slip events (\cref{fig:2a}) while compliant driving results in a seemingly less periodic sequence of single-slip events in \cref{fig:2b}.
 This finding is supported by plotting the fraction of slip events involving $s = 1, \ldots, n$ interfaces in \cref{fig:2c} for different $n$ (see legend in \cref{fig:2f}).
-On the one hand, rigid driving results in single- and multi-slip events for a comparable fraction of loading history (we discuss in the SI "Slip sequences - numerics" that sequences of single and multi-slip events alternate).
+On the one hand, stiff driving results in single- and multi-slip events for a comparable fraction of loading history (we discuss in \cref{sec:SI:sequences} that sequences of single and multi-slip events alternate).
 On the other hand, compliant driving shows single slip in the large majority of slip events.

-A direct measurement of the stress drop along the slipping interface $a$, $\Delta \mu_a$, displays no $n$ dependence in \cref{fig:2f}.
+In the compliant regime, a direct measurement of the stress drop along the slipping interface $a$, $\Delta \mu_a$, displays no $n$ dependence in \cref{fig:2f}.
 The quantity $\mu_a$ is defined as the volume average stress on the blocks corresponding to weak layer $a$, also shown in units of the typical yield stress of one block.
 Given that, by construction, normal stress plays no role in our model, here $\mu_a$ is akin to a friction coefficient.
+The finite width of the distribution is attributed to the inherent disorder of the interfaces.

-As we have shown that, for high-$\Phi$ (rigid driving), multilayer stick-slip is apparently similar to that of a single interface, next, we concentrate on the low-$\Phi$ regime to explore a potential influence of the number of plates $n$.
+As we have shown that, for high-$\Phi$ (stiff driving), multilayer stick-slip is apparently similar to that of a single interface, next, we concentrate on the low-$\Phi$ regime to explore a potential influence of the number of plates $n$.